 The meaning of like is same and unlike means different.
-Hence, both the type of fractions are directed to the same denominator and different denominator respectively.
 Now here in this article, we will learn to perform the arithmetic operations on both the type of fractions along with how to convert unlike fraction into a like fraction with examples.
 Let us learn more here.

-They are the group of two or more fractions that have exactly the same denominator.
-Or we can say that the fractions which have the same numbers at the bottom or in the denominators are called like fractions.
-For example, 1/7, 2/7, 5/7, 6/7 all like fractions, whose denominators equal to 7.
+The group of two or more fractions that have exactly the same denominator are called like fractions.
+Or we can say that the fractions which have the same numbers in the denominators are called like fractions.
+For example, 1/7, 2/7, 5/7, 6/7 are all like fractions, whose denominators equal to 7.

-It is easy to perform arithmetic operations such as addition and subtraction on liked fractions.
-We don’t have to neutralise the denominators while performing both the operations.
+It is easy to perform arithmetic operations such as addition and subtraction on like fractions.
+We don’t have to neutralize the denominators while performing both the operations.
 Let us understand with the help of examples.